 Building on the Success of its GESEA programme, the European Academy of Gynaecological Surgery, together with the ESGE, are delighted to announce the launch of the Diploma in Imaging for Gynaecological Endoscopic Surgeons Training and Testing (DIGEST+T).
-The Diploma curriculum fulfils the ultrasound practice requirements of endoscopic surgeons (view DIGEST+T pictogramme here).
-It is based on the current best scientific knowledge and is accessible for everyone.
+The Diploma curriculum fulfils the ultrasound practice requirements of endoscopic surgeons.
+It is based on the current best scientific knowledge and is accessible to everyone.

-The programme will be a major step towards standardization of imaging training for endoscopic surgery trainees.
-Its structure will mirror the Winners Project.
+The programme will be a major step towards standardisation of imaging training for endoscopic surgery trainees.
 The Certificate Level (1st level) will be the entry gate to the programme as well as to both the theoretical and practical exams and upon successful completion, +he Academy will award the Certificate in Imaging.
 This is an obligatory prerequisite to apply for the DIGEST+T Diploma and is also the minimal requirement an endoscopic surgeon should have before entering hands-on practical ultrasound training.
 We believe that every hospital taking part in the GESEA endoscopic surgery programme should become a DIGEST+T Centre as well.